aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-3/_index.md

 - Improved data security:
   - Parameters containing sensitive data are transmitted only in encrypted form.
 The names of such parameters are prefixed with 'encrypted'
   - Added the `Encrypt` method to encrypt data with an API public key.
 This method can be used to generate encrypted parameter values
-  - API calls to `GetPublicKey` method are no longer billable
 - Various other fixes and imporvements

 ## PDF to Word conversion improvements